 Your free challenge should be fast and easy to create.
-Be sure to use That Clean Life for Business to build a simple five-day meal plan with a grocery list, recipes and your custom branding that will really impress your participants.
+Be sure to use That Clean Life to build a simple five-day meal plan with a grocery list, recipes, and your custom branding that will really impress your participants.

 The people who sign-up for your free challenge are also the people who will eventually be signing up for your paid program, so be sure to invest effort into marketing your free challenge.